 Monitors come in many shapes and sizes, with designs ranging from simplistic office monitors that blend into the decor to fancy gaming monitors with extreme designs.
 Whether it's for work or play, there are many good monitors available for under $500.
 From excellent gaming features to the largest screens you can get, there is something for everyone in this price range.

-We've tested 63 monitors and below are our recommendations for the best monitors under $500 to buy in 2019.
-See our recommendations for the best gaming monitors under $200 and the best 1080p monitors.
+We've tested 64 monitors and below are our recommendations for the best monitors under $500 to buy in 2019.
+See our recommendations for the best gaming monitors under $200, the best budget gaming monitors, and the best 1080p monitors.

 The LG 27UK650 is the best monitor under $500 that we have reviewed so far.
 This 27", 4k monitor has excellent low input lag and great motion handling, including FreeSync support for Xbox One or PC gaming.
 It also has great wide viewing angles, perfect for side-by-side co-op games.